FouzriChayma/SustainaFood/README.md

 SustainaFood: Revolutionizing Food Redistribution 🌍

-  📧 sustainafood.team@gmail.com |
-  🌐 GitHub Repository
+📧 sustainafood.team@gmail.com | 🌐 GitHub Repository

-A Feast of Waste in a Hungry World
-Picture this: shelves groaning with unsold bread, crates of slightly bruised apples that nobody bought.
+A Feast of Waste in a Hungry WorldPicture this: shelves groaning with unsold bread, crates of slightly bruised apples that nobody bought.
 Across the street, a student digs through their bag for the last crumpled ramen packet, while an NGO volunteer sighs over an empty pantry.
 It’s a tale of two worlds—one drowning in excess, the other starving for a chance.
 Society produces more than enough food, yet millions go hungry.
 It’s not a supply issue—it’s a distribution failure.
 SustainaFood is here to bridge that gap.
 Developed as a 4th-year integrated project at Esprit School of Engineering, SustainaFood is a platform designed to tackle food waste in Tunisia and Setif by connecting food donors (restaurants, supermarkets, personal donors), recipients (NGOs, students), and transporters in a seamless, efficient ecosystem.
 Our mission is to turn surplus into sustenance, ensuring no food goes to waste while no one goes hungry.
 🎯 Project Vision
 SustainaFood addresses the paradox of food waste and hunger by: